oracle/cloudtestdrive/AppDev/helidon-k8s/ManualSetup/FullSetupFreeTier.md

 - Locate the "high" connection and take a note of the name, in the example above this is tg_high **Your file will contain different names**

 - Be sure to write down the database connection name you have just found, you will need it later

-## 10. Setting up your Development VM.

-- Use your VNC client to access gthe

 ## End of the setup